Background note about texts Early Church Texts Homepage

 The Wikipedia entry can be found here.

-For some "Apostolic Fathers" texts the "Kirsopp Lake" Greek text has been used, as found in the Loeb edition.
-It is believed that this now "public domain".
+For some ‘Apostolic Fathers’ texts the Kirsopp Lake Greek text has been used, as found in the Loeb edition.
+It is believed that this now in the public domain.

-For background information to the late 19th century ANF and NPNF translations used on this site visit Wikipedia here and here.
+For background information to the late 19th century ANF and NPNF translations often used on this site visit Wikipedia here and here.

 You can find all of these volumes on the CCEL website here.